 B. Cost Sharing/Match Requirement.
 Matching funds of a minimum of 50% of the total project cost are required under this competition based on the requirements of Section 320 of the CWA.
-Accordingly, EPA is requiring applicants to demonstrate in their initial proposal submission how they will provide the minimum non-federal match of 50% of the total cost of the proposed project.
-This means EPA will fund a maximum of 50% of the total project cost, which is essentially an equal cost share of the total project cost with the applicant.
+Accordingly, EPA is requiring applicants to identify the nonfederal match of 50% on Form 424(A).
+A 50% match means EPA will fund a maximum of 50% of the total project cost, which is essentially an equal cost share of the total project cost with the applicant.
 Matching funds can come in the form of cash and in-kind contributions, such as the use of volunteers and/or donated time, equipment, expertise, etc., consistent with the regulations governing matching fund requirements (40 CFR 31.24 or 40 CFR 30.23) from your own organization and/or your project partners.
 Federal funds may not be used to meet the match requirement for this grant program unless authorized by the statute governing their use.

+Calculating match is one of the most common mistakes in proposal submissions.
 Please read this carefully and use the following formulas and examples to develop the correct match amount for your project.